bartdebever/GD7/Portfolio/content/post/guard-ai/index.md

 in a square or circle but rather have a set path that they go for.
 There are some free-roaming guards but for the sake of simplicity, lets not mention these.

-Now for the direction they are moving in, *PAYDAY 2* has an extra challenge to it, it is a First person game.
+Now, for the direction they are moving in, *PAYDAY 2* has an extra challenge to it, it is a First person game.
-Meaning if a guard comes from behind, they have no idea if their spear is pointing forwards.
+Meaning if a guard comes from behind, the player has no idea if their spear is pointing forwards.
 In this case the Swedish game developer decided to use **flashlights** as an alternative.
 Most *PAYDAY 2* stealth maps are in the dark, meaning the light coming from the guard is viewable even when not in direct sight of the guard.